- Employment Law Guide

 Who is Covered

-The Black Lung Benefits Act (BLBA) is administered by the Office of Workers’ Compensation Programs (OWCP).
-The Act provides for monthly payments to and medical treatment for coal miners totally disabled from pneumoconiosis (black lung disease) arising from employment in or around the nation's coal mines.
-The BLBA also provides for monthly payments to certain survivors of miners who died due to pneumoconiosis.
-Current and former coal miners (including certain coal transportation and coal mine construction workers who were exposed to coal mine dust) and their surviving dependents, including surviving spouses, orphaned children, and totally dependent parents, brothers, and sisters, may file claims for black lung benefits.
+The Act provides for monthly payments to coal miners totally disabled due to pneumoconiosis (black lung disease) arising from employment in or around the nation’s coal mines.
+Awarded miners may also receive medical benefits covering the care and treatment of their totally disabling pneumoconiosis.
+The BLBA also provides for monthly payments to certain survivors of miners who died due to pneumoconiosis or who were previously determined to be totally disabled due to the disease.
+Current and former coal miners (including certain coal transportation and coal mine construction workers who were exposed to coal mine dust) and surviving dependents (including spouses, children, and dependent parents or siblings) who meet specified entitlement conditions may be entitled to black lung benefits.

-Monthly benefits for eligible miners and their survivors are based on a percentage of the monthly salary of a GS-2, step 1 Federal government employee.
-A chart of benefit rates can be found at the Department of Labor's Black Lung Home Page(http://www.dol.gov/owcp/dcmwc/regs/compliance/blbene.htm).
+Monthly benefits for eligible miners and their survivors are based on a percentage of the monthly salary of a GS-2, step 1 federal government employee.
+A chart of benefit rates can be found at the Department of Labor’s Black Lung Monthly Benefits Rate Page.
 Benefit payments may be augmented for up to three dependents.
-Benefit payments are reduced by the amounts received for pneumoconiosis under state workers' compensation awards and, in some cases, by excess earnings.
-Benefits rates are adjusted periodically according to the percentage increase of Federal pay rates.
+Benefit payments are reduced by the amounts received for total or partial disability or death due to pneumoconiosis under state or other federal workers' compensation laws and, in some cases, by excess earnings.
+Benefits rates are adjusted periodically according to the percentage increase of federal pay rates.

-Medical payments are limited to the treatment of conditions directly related to black lung disease, and only totally disabled former miners can qualify for this benefit.
-The BLBA covers certain medical, surgical, and other expenses, such as hospital and nursing care, rehabilitation services, and drug and equipment charges.
+Medical benefits are payable only to the miner and are limited to the treatment of conditions related to the miner’s totally disabling pneumoconiosis.
+Medical benefits may include medical, surgical, and other expenses, such as hospital and nursing care, rehabilitation services, and drug and equipment charges.

 Each coal mine operator is required to pay an excise tax on coal sold.
 The current tax rate is $1.10 per ton for underground-mined coal and $.55 for surface-mined coal, subject to a cap of 4.4 percent of the sales price.
 Proceeds from this tax finance the Black Lung Disability Trust Fund, which pays the cost of administering the BLBA and, in certain cases, benefits to eligible claimants.
-The Trust Fund pays the cost of black lung claims: where the miner’s last coal mine employment was before January 1, 1970; or where no responsible coal mine operator has been identified in claims where the miner’s last coal employment was after December 31, 1969; or where the responsible coal mine operator has defaulted on the payment of such benefits.
+The Trust Fund pays the cost of black lung claims: in which the miner’s last coal mine employment was before January 1, 1970; or in which the miner’s last coal employment was after December 31, 1969 but no responsible coal mine operator has been identified; or in claims in which the responsible coal mine operator has defaulted on the payment of such benefits.

-Coal mine operators (other than transportation and construction employers) must secure payment of benefits for which they are liable either by qualifying as a self-insurer or by obtaining insurance through a commercial insurance carrier or a state agency.
+Coal mine operators (other than transportation and construction employers) must secure the payment of benefits for which they are liable either by qualifying as a self-insurer or by obtaining insurance through a commercial insurance carrier or a state agency.
 Operators must obtain approval from the Department of Labor to become self-insurers.
-To qualify, they must have been in the business of coal mining for at least three years, demonstrate the ability to service black lung claims and agree to service claims in a timely manner, meet minimum asset requirements, and obtain an indemnity bond or post other security to secure payment of benefits, among other things.
+To qualify, an operator must have been in the business of coal mining for at least three years; demonstrate the ability to service black lung claims and agree to service claims in a timely manner; meet minimum asset requirements; and obtain an indemnity bond or post other security to secure the payment of benefits, among other requirements.
 Operators whose applications to self-insure are denied may request reconsideration of that decision.
 When operators obtain commercial insurance, their obligations with regard to the payment of benefits and the provision of medical treatment are binding on the insurance carriers.

-Coal mine operators are required to begin paying benefits within 30 days of a final determination of their liability for the benefits.
-Where payment is made from the Black Lung Disability Trust Fund pending appeal of an award, the liable operator must reimburse the Trust Fund for the benefits paid plus interest if the award is upheld.
+Coal mine operators are required to begin paying benefits within 30 days of an effective award containing a determination of their liability for the benefits.
+Where payment is made from the Black Lung Disability Trust Fund because the coal mine operator has refused to pay pending its appeal of an award, the liable operator must reimburse the Trust Fund for the benefits paid plus interest after the award is upheld.

-If an employee, or his or her survivor, or an employer disagrees with a claim determination by the Division of Coal Mine Workers' Compensation(http://www.dol.gov/owcp/dcmwc), that party may request a formal hearing before an Administrative Law Judge.
-The Administrative Law Judge’s decision may be appealed to the Benefits Review Board, and the Benefits Review Board's decision may be appealed to the U.S. Court of Appeals.
+If a miner, or his or her survivor, or an employer or insurance carrier disagrees with a claim determination by the Division of Coal Mine Workers’ Compensation, that party may request a formal hearing before an Administrative Law Judge.
+The Administrative Law Judge’s decision may be appealed to the Benefits Review Board, and the Benefits Review Board’s decision may be appealed to a U.S. Court of Appeals.

 Recordkeeping, Reporting, Notices and Posters